-Within a VPC, private IP addresses may be allocated dynamically (using DHCP) or statically, by defining an instance's IP address at launch time.
-After a private IP address has been assigned to an instance, it will remain associated with that instance until the instance is terminated.
+Within a VPC, an instance's private IP addresses can initially be allocated dynamically (using DHCP) or statically.
+However, after the private IP address has been assigned to the instance it remains fixed and associated with that instance until the instance is terminated.
 The allocated IP address is displayed in the AWS management console.